openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup_obd/docs/index.rst

-v.b.voltage                              320.2 V                  Current voltage of the main battery v.b.current                              -23.2 A                  Current current into (positive) or out of (negative) the main battery v.b.power                                -23.234 kW               Current power into (positive) or out of (negative) the main battery. v.b.soc                                  88.2 %                   Current State of Charge (SoC) of the main battery v.b.temp                                 22.5 °C                  Current temperature of the main battery v.p.odometer                             2340 km                  Total distance traveled
+v.b.voltage                              320.2 V                  Current voltage of the main battery v.b.current                              -23.2 A                  Current current into (positive) or out of (negative) the main battery v.b.power                                -23.234 kW               Current power into (positive) or out of (negative) the main battery. v.b.energy.used.total                    540.342 kWh              Energy used total (life time) of the main battery v.b.energy.recd.total                    578.323 kWh              Energy recovered total (life time) of the main battery (charging and recuperation) v.b.soc                                  88.2 %                   Current State of Charge (SoC) of the main battery v.b.temp                                 22.5 °C                  Current temperature of the main battery v.p.odometer                             2340 km                  Total distance traveled